MikeRalphson/jsonpath/README.md

 ```
 for input paths.
 Internal or output paths will always be converted to the more general bracket–notation.

 JSONPath allows the wildcard symbol * for member names and array indices.
-It borrows the descendant operator '..' from E4X and the array slice syntax proposal "[start:end:step]" from ECMASCRIPT 4.
+It borrows the descendant operator '..' from E4X and the array slice syntax proposal `[start:end:step]` from ECMASCRIPT 4.

 Expressions of the underlying scripting language (<expr>) can be used as an alternative to explicit names or indices as in